charbelraffoul/ada-website/index.md

 </p>

 <p class="ds-lead">
-  Before examining individual sectors in detail, we first look at a compact summary of sector behavior across different oil market conditions.
+  We begin with the high-level view.
+We look at a compact summary of sector behavior across different oil market conditions.
 </p>